danielaparker/jsoncons/doc/ref/csv/csv_options.md

 Infer null, true, false, integers and floating point values in the CSV source.
 Default is `true`.

     basic_csv_options& lossless_number(bool value);
-If set to `true`, parse numbers with exponents and fractional parts as strings with semantic tagging `semantic_tag::big_decimal`.
+If set to `true`, parse numbers with exponents and fractional parts as strings with semantic tagging `semantic_tag::bigdec`.
 Default is `false`.

     basic_csv_options& quote_escape_char(CharT value);
 Character to escape quote character (by default the quote character is doubled).
 Default is quote character `"`.